 Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a franchise tax or privilege tax.
 This is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state’s franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business’s net worth.

 Utah has a pair of related corporation taxes known as the franchise tax and the income tax.
-Both are taxes on the income of traditional (C-type) corporations; the franchise tax applies to most of these corporations, including Utah corporations; the income the income tax applies to certain non-Utah corporations.
+Both are taxes on the income of traditional (C-type) corporations.
+The franchise tax applies to most of these corporations, including Utah corporations.
+The income tax applies to certain non-Utah corporations.
 Thus, for the most part, unless your business is a traditional corporation, the business itself will not be subject to a state tax on income or net worth.
 However, if income from your business passes through to you personally, that income will be subject to taxation on your personal state tax return.